pyvista/pyvista-tutorial/README.md

 ### Additional Tutorial Information.

 We will base the material for the tutorial on [the examples in PyVista's online documentation](https://docs.pyvista.org/examples/index.html).
+[Transform 2021: Guide to PyVista Tutorial](https://github.com/banesullivan/transform-2021) will also be used as material.
 The tutorial itself will be in the [pyvista-tutorial](https://github.com/pyvista/pyvista-tutorial) repository.

 ### Tutorial Prerequisites.